-Proposed FSOC Analytic Framework
+New FSOC Analytic Framework

-The proposed guidance includes FSOC's updated risk analytic framework describing the approach that FSOC expects to take in identifying, assessing and addressing potential risks to U.S. financial stability, regardless of whether those risks arise from activities, individual firms, or exogenous circumstances.
-If finalized, the proposed analytic framework would not be a binding rule, but it does describe the considerations that may inform FSOC's review of, and response to, potential financial stability risks.
-The proposed updates to FSOC's existing guidance seek to strengthen FSOC's ability to monitor, assess, and mitigate risks to U.S. financial stability, regardless of whether those risks originate from individual companies or widely conducted activities, while providing flexibility for FSOC to adapt to rapidly evolving circumstances.
+The new guidance includes FSOC's updated risk analytic framework describing the approach that FSOC expects to take in identifying, assessing and addressing potential risks to U.S. financial stability, regardless of whether those risks arise from activities, individual firms, or exogenous circumstances.
+The analytic framework is not a binding rule, but it does describe the considerations that may inform FSOC's review of, and response to, potential financial stability risks.
+The stated purpose of the updates to FSOC's prior guidance are to strengthen FSOC's ability to monitor, assess, and mitigate risks to U.S. financial stability, regardless of whether those risks originate from individual companies or widely conducted activities, while providing flexibility for FSOC to adapt to rapidly evolving circumstances.

-IDENTIFYING POTENTIAL RISKS - BROAD RANGE OF ASSETS, INSTITUTIONS AND ACTIVITIES
+IDENTIFYING POTENTIAL RISKS-BROAD RANGE OF ASSETS, INSTITUTIONS AND ACTIVITIES

 The Dodd-Frank Act directs FSOC to monitor "the financial services marketplace" in order to identify potential threats to U.S. financial stability.
-The proposed analytic framework specifies that FSOC's monitoring for potential risks to U.S. financial stability may cover a broad range of asset classes, institutions and activities, such as:
+The new analytic framework specifies that FSOC's monitoring for potential risks to U.S. financial stability may cover a broad range of asset classes, institutions and activities, such as:

-- Financial Markets: including markets for debt, loans, short-term funds, equity securities, commodities, digital assets, derivatives and other institutional and consumer financial products and services; - Financial Institutions: including banking organizations, broker-dealers, asset managers, investment companies, insurance companies, mortgage originators and servicers and specialty finance companies; - Financial Infrastructure: central counterparties and payment, clearing and settlement activities; - New Developments: new or evolving financial products and practices, and developments affecting the resiliency of the financial system, such as cybersecurity and climate-related financial risks.
+- Financial Markets: including markets for debt, loans, short-term funds, equity securities, commodities, digital assets, derivatives and other institutional and consumer financial products and services; - Financial Institutions: including banking organizations, broker-dealers, asset managers, investment companies, private funds1, insurance companies, mortgage originators and servicers and specialty finance companies; - Financial Infrastructure: central counterparties and payment, clearing and settlement activities; and - New Developments: new or evolving financial products and practices, and developments affecting the resiliency of the financial system, such as cybersecurity and climate-related financial risks.